A beginners guide to solar panel installations

 Some homeowners prefer the aesthetics of a flat panel, but evacuated tubes are more efficient in the winter months.
 Both systems work excellently in our UK climate, so we offer both flat panels and solar tube technologies, so you can decide which is best for yourself.

 Access to the Renewable Heat Incentive Scheme (RHI) feed-in tariff incentive, which pays you for generating the heat, even if you use yourself.

 The type of system required for your home depends on many factors, which is why we always survey your home before quoting.
 This survey is free and without obligation.

 Solar evacuated tubes have been used in the UK for many years.
 With the ongoing energy price rises, it has become an even more cost-effective method of generating your own hot water and thus using less from fossil fuel sources.

 An average system can generate around 60-70% of the hot water required a year, which in turn will reduce your hot water bills.
 We install evacuated tubes because they are the most efficient solar heating technology.

 In the summer, most of your hot water needs can be produced using an evacuated solar tube system.
-Even through the winter months, it is able to contribute heat from the sun to your water tank so reducing the amount of times, your boiler fires up.
+Even though the winter months, it is able to contribute heat from the sun to your water tank so reducing the number of times, your boiler fires up.

 I would love an installation.